lowyingxi/lowyingxi/README.md

 - 🌱 I’m currently learning **C++ & HTML**
 - 🔭 I’m currently studying in University of Technology Malaysia
 - 📫 How to reach me **yingxi0805gmail.com**
+- 😎 Fun fact- previously a bio and chem lover
+- 😝 A person who is looking foward to explore more about high-tech around the world

 <h3 align="left">Connect with me:</h3>
 <p align="left">